Jónsi: Instruments

 Like a few other players of the bowed guitar, Jónsi plays mainly variations of the Les Paul.
 He also plays Ibanez Les Paul copies, model PF200.
 The first Ibanez used to be his main instrument during the Bee Spiders era all through Ágætis Byrjun.
 It was largely refinished and decorated (as can be seen in Ágúst Jakobsson's documentary Popp í Reykjavík).
 That particular instrument got stolen and broken but was on display in the Reykjavík Art Museum in the summer of 2003.
 During the recordings of Takk..., Jónsi bought another PF200 to replace the Les Paul.
 Since the summer of 2006, Jónsi has been using a guitar that was made on the road by his then guitar tech Dan Johnson.
 The guitar is usually referred to as "The Bird", after the band's bird designs seen on previous album artwork that adorn the neck and frets of the guitar.
 "The Bird" is based on the body of the Ibanez PF200.
 The artist has also been seen playing a variety of other instruments such as the piano, acoustic guitar, electric bass guitar, harmonium, mellotron, baritone ukulele, and the banjo.

 Activism

 In 2003, he was escorted off the premises while protesting against Kárahnjúkar Hydropower Plant in Iceland.

 Jónsi is a vegetarian.
 He states that he "didn't go vegetarian because of the animals" but became gradually more concerned for their welfare.
-Jónsi elaborated that he would find it difficult to date someone who eats meat, saying "I just love animals and I do not want to kill them, cook them or eat them so it’d be hard for me to watch anyone do that."
+Jónsi elaborated that he would find it difficult to date someone who eats meat, saying "I just love animals and I do not want to kill them, cook them or eat them so it'd be hard for me to watch anyone do that."
 He briefly followed a raw food diet, although he no longer practices this as he felt it hindered his social life and he was "getting antisocial" when on tour.

 Visual arts

-Alongside his visual art collaboration with Alex Somers, he has also exhibited his own work.
-He had an installation at the Los Angeles branch of Tanya Bonakdar Gallery in late 2019.
+Alongside his visual art collaboration with Alex Somers, he has also exhibited his own artwork.
+Jónsi has exhibited at the Los Angeles branch of Tanya Bonakdar Gallery in late 2019 and again in 2023, as well as their New York branch in 2021.

+He also exhibited a large-scale experiential artwork titled FLÓÐ at the National Nordic Museum in early 2023.
+Jónsi: Hrafntinna (Obsidian) was exhibited at the Art Gallery of Ontario (AGO), Toronto in 2022 as well as the Museum of Old and New Art, Tasmania, Australia in 2023.

+Jónsi founded Fischersund, a perfumery and art collective with his sisters Inga, Lilja and Sigurros in 2017, and together they launched their debut exhibition Faux Flora, a multi-sensory experience at the National Nordic Museum in 2024 through to 2025.

+Personal life

+Jónsi is openly gay.
+He began a relationship with fellow musician Alex Somers in 2003 and released an art collaboration with him.
+They announced their separation in 2019, after having been together for 16 years and remain close friends.

+He is blind in his right eye from birth as a result of a broken optic nerve from the brain.